jimmyjwu/chest_X-ray_diagnosis/README.md

         (112,120 images in total)
 ```

-#### Pre-Process the Dataset
+#### Pre-process the dataset
-Run the script `build_dataset.py`, which resizes the images to 224x224 and stores them in `data/224x224_images`.
-(The new image size, source directory, and output directory can be adjusted via user arguments.)
+The DenseNet architecture in our training code only accepts images of size 224x224.
+Resize the images in the dataset by running
 ```bash
 python build_dataset.py
 ```
+This downscales the images to 224x224 and stores them in `data/224x224_images`.
+(If desired, the new image size, source directory, and output directory can be specified via user arguments.)
+Your dataset is now ready for model training.

+**Note:** This does not split the dataset into training/validation/test sets; instead, for benchmarking purposes, this repository fixes an [official split](https://github.com/yaoli/chest_xray_14) shared by researchers who have used this dataset.

-### Training Models
+### Train models

-#### Train the DenseNet Model
+#### Train the DenseNet model
-Run the script `train.py`, which trains a DenseNet169 model on the dataset using the hyperparameters specified in `experiments/base_model/params.json`, then stores the parameters of the model in a file.
+To train a DenseNet169 model on the dataset, ensure that all model hyperparameters are specified in the file `experiments/base_model/params.json`, then run
 ```bash
 python train.py
 ```
+This trains a DenseNet169 model on the dataset and stores the model parameters in a file.

-#### Extract Feature Vectors
+#### Extract feature vectors
-Run the script `analyze_feature_vectors.py`, which runs the dataset through the trained DenseNet model and writes the feature vectors (defined as the output of the second-to-last layer of the DenseNet) to a file.
-It also prints information on the average distances between vectors in the dataset.
+Once a DenseNet model has been trained, it can be used to extract feature vectors from the images in the dataset.
+To extract features, run
 ```bash
 python analyze_feature_vectors.py
 ```
+This runs the dataset through the trained DenseNet model and writes the feature vectors (defined as the output of the second-to-last layer of the DenseNet) to a file.
+It also prints information on the average distances between vectors in the dataset.

-#### Train Non-Neural Models
+#### Train non-neural models
-Run the script `classify_by_cluster.py`, which uses the feature vectors extracted from the DenseNet as inputs to various traditional machine learning models.
-By default, this script trains and evaluates (on the validation set) a random forest model and a k-nearest neighbors model.
+Once feature vectors have been extracted, they can be used as examples to train various shallow (non-neural) machine learning models.
+To do this, run
 ```bash
 python classify_by_cluster.py
 ```
+By default, this trains (on the training set) and evaluates (on the validation set) a random forest model and a k-nearest neighbors model.

-### Evaluating Models
+### Evaluate models

-#### Evaluate the DenseNet Model
+#### Evaluate a DenseNet model
-Run the script `evaluate.py`, which loads the DenseNet169 model trained previously, and evaluates it on the test set.
+To evaluate your DenseNet model, run
 ```bash
 python evaluate.py
 ```
+This loads the DenseNet169 model trained previously, and evaluates it on the test set.

-#### Evaluate the Non-Neural Models
+#### Evaluate non-neural models
-Run the script `classify_by_cluster.py` with an appropriate argument to use the test set instead of the validation set:
+To evaluate your non-neural models, run
 ```bash
 python classify_by_cluster.py --dataset_type test
 ```

-#### Evaluate the Ensemble Model
-Run the script `evaluate_ensemble.py`, which loads the DenseNet169 model trained previously, trains any number of non-neural machine learning models on the feature vector set, and evaluates the ensemble of these models on the test set.
-By default, only non-neural model, namely a random forest, is used in this ensemble.
+The argument `--dataset_type test` instructs the script to evaluate on the test set instead of the validation set (default).

+#### Train and evaluate an ensemble model
+You can also train and evaluate an _ensemble_ model whose predictions are an average of the predictions of individual models, such as a DenseNet and any number of non-neural models.
+To train an ensemble model, ensure that a DenseNet model has been trained and stored, and that its feature vectors have been extracted.
+Then run
 ```bash
 python evaluate_ensemble.py
 ```
+This loads the model and feature vectors, trains a set of non-neural machine learning models on the feature vectors, and evaluates the ensemble (average) of these models on the test set.
+By default, the only non-neural model trained by this command is a random forest.

-### Running Experiments
+### Run experiments

-#### Perform Hyperparameter Search for the DenseNet
+#### Perform hyperparameter search for the DenseNet

-Under the `experiments` directory you will find a file called `params.json`, which contains baseline hyperparameter settings.
-It looks like:
+The file `experiments/params.json` contains baseline hyperparameter settings.
+It looks like this:
 ```json
 {
     "learning_rate": 1e-4,